 Mileage: 5-12 miles

 In the morning we provide a transfer further South to Lelant for a beautiful walk into the jewel of Cornwall that is St Ives.
 Best known for its spectacular light, as a haven for painters and now as home to the Tate St Ives Art Gallery, this town is truly magnificent.
 Whether this is your first time here or if you have visited before, this town reveals something new with each trip.
 The stunning coastal walk passes by historic churches, sandy beaches and the idyllic Carbis Bay before entering the town itself.
 Lunch at one of the wonderful seafood cafes and, in the afternoon, enjoy a lovely walk around the harbour or visit to the Tate St Ives or Barbara Hepworth’s Sculpture Garden.
-Dine in your hotel, the Gannet Inn, which also has access to the spa at Carbis Bay for those looking for some pampering in the evening, or in one of the many incredible restaurants along the sea front.
+Transfer to your hotel in Penzance after a long but rewarding day!

 Mileage: 5-8 miles

-Walk out of St Ives on a coast-to-coast trip to Marazion.
-This beautiful inland walk, along the Monarch’s Way, forms a part of the Santiago Di Compostela pilgrimage!
-You will reach the South Cornish coast at Marazion for lunch and in the afternoon cross the causeway – tide permitting – to the mysterious 14th Century castle on St Michael’s Mount, perched atop a great granite crag.
+Walk the coast path to Marazion for lunch and in the afternoon cross the causeway – tide permitting – to the mysterious 14th Century castle on St Michael’s Mount, perched atop a great granite crag.
 Steeped in legend and folklore, the island has panoramic views across to Land’s End and to Lizard Point, the most Southerly point in Britain.
 We head along the coastal path for some R&R at Praa Sands before returning to Penzance in the late afternoon – maybe for a dip in the famous Penzance Lido and its 35c geothermal pool.